 - Peyrieras Reptile Reserve (Mandraka Nature Farm), Marozevo

-- Physical Endurance: Our visit to the reserve may include an optional ten minutes hike to the top of a nearby hill where a family of Coquerel’s Sifaka (Propithecus coquereli) and a group of Common Brown Lemurs (Eulemur fulvus) reside.
+- Physical Endurance: Our visit to the reserve may include an optional ten-minute hike to the top of a nearby hill, where a family of Coquerel’s Sifaka (Propithecus coquereli) and a group of Common Brown Lemurs (Eulemur fulvus) reside.
 The hillside is quite steep.
 Duration: 2hrs

 - Early evening walk in the VOI Community managed forest of the Reserve of Indri d’ Analamazaotra

 - Physical Endurance: The night walk starts at around 1800 from the entrance to the VOI preserve.
-The trail, winding in the understory of the forest, is reasonably flat.
+The trail, winding in the understorey of the forest, is reasonably flat.
 Duration: 1.5hrs

 This morning we depart Antananarivo for Andasibe, a region of primary forests and lakes.
 En route we stop at the Peyrieras Reptile Reserve, founded by the French entomologist and naturalist André Peyriéras, for a close-up look at some of Madagascar’s numerous reptiles and amphibians, including several species of chameleons, snakes, geckos and frogs.

-We arrive at our atmospheric lodge, set on the edge of the rainforest, in the late afternoon.
+In the late afternoon we arrive at our atmospheric lodge set on the edge of the rainforest.
 In the early evening we make our first visit to the special Reserve of Indri d’Analamazaotra with a stroll through the VOI community managed forest.
 Here we search for a number of nocturnal species including various tree frogs, chameleons, the Eastern Woolly Lemur (Avahi laniger), Furry-Eared Dwarf Lemur (Cheirogalus crossleyi) and Goodman’s Mouse Lemur (Microcebus Lehilahitsara).
 (Overnight Andasibe) BLD

 Day 3: Wednesday 11 September, Andasibe